10 Most Amazing Experiences in Kyoto

 Kurama is a rural town in the northern mountains of Kyoto City.
 Kurama’s main attraction, Kurama-dera, is a mountain temple with a long history and a unique atmosphere.

-It is considered by some to contain special spiritual energy.
+Locals believe that contains special spiritual energy.
 Over the years, many famous people have come here to meditate.
-Mt.
-Kurama is also believed to be the birthplace of Reiki, a type of “energy therapy” which utilizes spiritual elements.
+People believe that Mt.
+Kurama is the birthplace of Reiki.
+Reiki is a type of “energy therapy” which utilizes spiritual elements.

 This magical place gains a lot of its power from its brilliant natural setting.
 There is a path from the main hall which circles the mountain through groves of towering cedar trees which scent the fresh air.
-As you go nearer to the temple buildings, the air is scented with incense.
+As you go nearer to the temple buildings, you can smell the incense in the air.

 There are many places which afford you stunning views of the surrounding mountains.
-Whether you take the cable car or hike up the mountain, you’re surrounded by verdant mountain forests where you may be able to spot some of the local wildlife.
+Whether you want to take the cable car or hike up the mountain, you’ll be surrounded by beautiful nature.
+In verdant mountain forests where you may be able to spot some of the local wildlife.